+Dr. Konrade von Bremen, MD is an Associate Fellow within the Global Fellowship Initiative of the GCSP.
 Dr. Konrade von Bremen (MD) Is the CEO of SWAN Isotopen AG, a Swiss Radiopharmaceutical Company, located in Bern on the Campus of the Inselspital the University Hospital, Bern.
 She was instrumental from developing the concept to the establishment of the company in 2008 and to SWAN's successful positioning in this particular market.

 Konrade joined the GCSP activities by teaching negotiation courses in GCSP's executive education segment.
 Before engaging in the radiopharmaceutical field Konrade served several years as Associate Medical Director at CHUV, the University Hospital in Lausanne, Switzerland, followed by a 3 year commitment as Medical Director for Medtronic Europe.
 With her experience in both the public and private sector, she developed a particular experience in the field of collaboration between industry and academia.
 In addition, Konrade joined the Harvard Kennedy School of Government in 1998 for Executive Health Policy courses and was asked to lead working groups later for 3 years.

 Konrade has a long term teaching experience in Health Care Management, as she was active at the Catholic University in Rome, the University of Lausanne and the University of Cassino, Italy, where she held the position of an Associate Professor for 4 years until 2009.

 As of 2002, Konrade was is involved in EU research projects in particular in the Marie Curie actions program as a program leader.
 Since then she evaluated regularly medical research projects for the EU Commission.